missdeer/quteGo/README.md

 Version 0.8.1 is just a compatibility fix for the Leela Zero "next" branch that will become 0.17.
 These are the major user-visible changes in 0.8:
- * Analyzing games with multiple engines now produces sensible results. q5go remembers winrates for each engine name and komi combination and displays multiple winrate graphs.
+ * Analyzing games with multiple engines now produces sensible results. qutego remembers winrates for each engine name and komi combination and displays multiple winrate graphs.
  * For engines with fixed komi, batch analysis can now flip the position to effectively analyze with reverse komi.